Subscriber numbers generate contributions that support scholarships for workshops.

 Mental Health Stigma.
 The objective of MHS is the perceptual protection of the general population from the unpredictable and dangerous behaviors associated with mental illness by any means necessary, including deception, misinformation, and fear-baiting.
 Its ultimate goal is to negatively impact the social reintegration of the victim.

 - Anticipatory stigma is the expectation of a stigma due to behavior or diagnosis, and subsequent adverse social reactions.
 This causes resistance by the potential victim to disclose any physiological aberration.

 - Stigma-avoidance identifies those who avoid or postpone treatment fearing the associated stigma will discredit them and negatively impact their quality of life.
 Studies indicate almost one-third of the potential victims resist disclosure, impacting the potential for recovery.

 - Family stigmatization occurs when family members reject a child or sibling because of their mental illness.
 Throughout history, it was commonly accepted that mental illness was hereditary or the consequence of poor parenting.
 A 2008 study found 25% to 50% of family members believe disclosure will bring shame to the family.
-(Courtesy-stigma denotes a supportive family member.)
+(Courtesy-stigma reflects supportive family members.)

 An active stigma is a parasitic one.
 If it finds enough suitable hosts, the parasitosis can spread rapidly by traditional means.
 Studies show the aversion to mental illness is prosocially hard-wired which provides an abundance of hosts.